Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Aspirate
 ========

-When calling :py:meth:`.InstrumentContext.aspirate` on a pipette, we can specify how many microliters, and at which location, to draw liquid from, this aspiratation will pull liquid up into the pipette's tip:
+When calling :py:meth:`.InstrumentContext.aspirate` on a pipette, we can specify how many microliters, and at which location, to draw liquid from, this aspiration will pull liquid up into the pipette's tip:

 .. code-block:: python